AdrienVannson/doreisa-internship/report/report.typ

 === Dask-on-Ray

 Dask-on-Ray is a project aiming at bringing the best of Dask and Ray together.
-It allows executing a Dask task graph on a Ray cluster, allowing to use the simple Dask API while taking advantage of the good performance offered by Ray.
+It allows executing a Dask task graph on a Ray cluster, allowing the use of the simple Dask API while taking advantage of the good performance offered by Ray.

 To use it, a Dask task graph should first be created, as with standard Dask.
 This task graph can be built using the high-level Dask abstractions such as Dask arrays.
 Then, Dask-on-Ray is called to execute the task graph.
 Dask-on-Ray is actually a Dask scheduler, that is a function taking two main parameters: a Dask task graph and a list of the keys to compute.
 The scheduler is in charge of computing the value of the requested keys and returning them.
 For each node of the task graph, the Dask-on-Ray scheduler performs a Ray `@remote` call to execute the computation on the Ray cluster.